All the ways Kirk Cousins could hit the jackpot -- and what comes next

 Luck's deal is huge, and in terms of average annual value, it makes him the league's highest-paid player.
 But he agreed to it at a time when the Colts had at least two more years of cost control over him, and he never maximized his leverage.
 Holding out for a fully guaranteed deal -- at a time when he already was guaranteed a $16.155 million salary for 2016 and it would have cost the Colts $21.268 million to franchise him in 2017 -- could have made Luck a historic figure in the NFL.
 But he's not alone in failing to see that as motivation.

-"When you put numbers like that in front of guys, it's hard to see them on, 'Oh, but take yourself to the open market and it'll be even more'," one agent said.
+"When you put numbers like that in front of guys, it's hard to sell them on, 'Oh, but take yourself to the open market and it'll be even more,'" one agent said.
 "When the teams are offering $40 million guaranteed, you're not going to find too many 'Norma Rae' types."

 Could Cousins buck the trend?
 Another agent suggested that if Washington wants to do the deal at $22 million per year, Cousins should tell them, "Sure, as long as it's all guaranteed."
 Something like $66 million for three years or $88 million for four.
 Or if not a full guarantee, a historically significant percentage.
 Perhaps three years, $70 million (which the team can sell as a relative bargain at $23.3 million per year), with $60 million guaranteed (which the player, agent and union can celebrate as a record).
 If he beats Luck's deal, the market will take off, because surely the more accomplished Stafford (with one year left on his deal) can go to the Lions and demand more than what Cousins received.
 If Cousins gets a fully guaranteed deal, the effect on NFL contracts could be even more major.